-- Use of unnecessary text, including “fine print,” copyright statements, and legal symbols is strongly discouraged and is subject to the maximum copy limit, treating each character group as a word. (“©2015, Amazon Studios®” would be 3 words).
-If added, text should be white or black, less than 60% opacity, set in 14pt Ember Regular, and placed unobtrusively in the bottom right corner of the canvas.
+- Any use of unnecessary text, including legal “fine print”, copyright statements, legal symbols or Terms & Conditions is discouraged.
+If included, disclaimer text, including legal “fine print”, copyright statements, legal symbols or Terms & Conditions should be white or black, less than 60% opacity, set in 14pt Ember Regular, and placed unobtrusively in the bottom right corner of the canvas.
 The required treatment is provided in the template.

 Calls to Action

 To ensure that customers can easily understand the promotion, call-to-action text should be included both in 1) the banner as a short phrase and 2) the detail text of the mini-details as a part of a sentence.
 It may be omitted in only one of these locations, if necessary.